-12. Progression, classification and award requirements
+13. Progression, classification and award requirements

-Details of requirements for student progression between levels and receipt of the award(s) (A certain level of attainment which must be achieved in a specific module; any modules exempted from condonement, any deviation from the standard institutional stipulations for award classification, e.g. exclusion of Level 4 module marks from Foundation Degree classification)
+Details of requirements for apprentice progression between levels and receipt of the award(s) (A certain level of attainment which must be achieved in a specific module; any modules exempted from condonement, any deviation from the standard institutional stipulations for award classification, e.g. exclusion of Level 4 module marks from Foundation Degree

-The following Taught Programme Academic Regulations apply:
+The Leeds Trinity University Taught Programme Academic Regulations apply:

-- the General Academic Regulations - Programme Regulations for Taught Undergraduate Degrees - Additional Regulations for Professional Policing Practice
+- General Academic Regulations - Programme Regulations for either Undergraduate Degrees or Postgraduate Degrees - Additional Regulations for either Higher and Degree Apprenticeships or Work-based Learning - Additional Regulations for Professional Policing Practice